ChielBruin/texvoice/README.md

 In addition to the macros described here, a template is also free to define more macros with static values.
 These can be useful for an invoice ID, or the name of a client.

 ## Data format
 Texvoice uses an intermediate data format to pass data from the loader to the GUI and to the compiler.
 When using the CLI interface, you will need to work with this format.
+Due to the modular nature of the compiler, this allows you to introduce your own environments and use it for other things than invoices.

-# TODO: complete this section
+## CSV config files

 ## Supported imput methods
 Data can in theory be loaded from various formats, but in practice only supports a few.
 Texvoice currently has support for CSV files in combination with CSV-configs describing which data is stored in which column.
 Besides this mapping the configs also allow for some simple function for correctly formatting the data.
 For the following timekeeping tools a config is available, such that they can be used to import data from: